CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 ![Name](images/new-arch-lab-1.png)

 ## Lab Objectives
-In this lab you will perform,
+In this lab, you will perform,

 - Task 01: Navigate to Azure OpenAI Playground
 - Task 02: Upload your own data